epheo/blog/notes/defms/index.rst

 exchange system would allow us to communicate directly with the concerned receivers without restrictions of size, number, consistency or availability of the exchanged messages.
-Applications are numerous but more importantly this will help us reducing the total amount of storage and bandwith required by mail exchanges.
+Applications are numerous but more importantly this will help us reducing the total amount of storage and bandwidth required by mail exchanges.

 As encryption, peer to peer and data immutability are already widespread principles one remaining pain-point is in the compatibility with our existing systems and protocols.
-Such a compatibility with actual mail protocols will be achieved by non-ditributed gateway servers, this long-term temporary solution will encrypt and forward all email from standard MX systems to and from DEFMS.
+Such a compatibility with actual mail protocols will be achieved by non-distributed gateway servers, this long-term temporary solution will encrypt and forward all email from standard MX systems to and from DEFMS.